Nuspli/ansj/README.md

 ## Examples

 This repo comes with three common use case examples.
 The [bash](/challenges/default/) challenge may be kept as a way for users to explore the file system and get a feel for the environment.
 It also aims to show how to correctly use a setup/init binary to customize the jail.
 The [bof](/challenges/unpriv_bof_example/) challenge is a classic buffer overflow that never executes any code as root.
 The [rootshell](/challenges/rootshell_example/) challenge gives you a root shell inside the jail to test it's limitations and security.
-Yes you heard that right.
-I claim that not even root can do anything meaningful in the jail.
-If there's something I missed, please reach out.
 For more information on the examples refer to the source code.

 ## How it works